Imports & setup

 8 Morphological Tagging

-8.1 POS Tagging with LatinCy
+8.1 Morphological Tagging with LatinCy

 Morphological tagging is the task of mapping a token in a text to various morphological tags as appropriate for the token’s part of speech.
 A noun will have morphological tags for its gender, number, and case, while a verb—a finite verb, at least—will have tags for its person, number, tense, mood, and voice.
 The default LatinCy pipelines have a morphologizer component that assigns these tags.